-In August 2015, CMH and the Calvert County Health Department partnered to target patients needing mental health and substance abuse services.
+In August 2015, CHMC and the Calvert County Health Department partnered to target patients needing mental health and substance abuse services.

 - Provides care management coaching and medication management guidance via phone calls and in-person coaching sessions with a social work case manager.